jonaswikstrom/keba_kecontact_homeassistant/info.md

 4. Search for "Keba KeContact"
 5. Enter your charger's IP address
 6. Done!
 All entities will be created automatically

+**Multiple Chargers?** When you add a second charger, a Charging Coordinator is automatically created to manage load balancing!

 ## Entities Created